Our Mission

 • Combine measures into indices

-• Apply transformations or scaling decisions
+• Apply data transformations or re-scaling

 All choices must be reported transparently and reproducibly.